 A lot of the fun and satisfaction in life, and specifically in our jobs, comes from overcoming a challenge and then overcoming a harder version of the first challenge over and over again.

 Learning, when approached with the right mindset, isn’t even necessarily about total mastery.
 It’s a game of repetition, practice, and ultimately, measurable growth.
 Continuous learning is training your brain to think of angles and solutions that would have otherwise gone unthought of.

-Complacency is the enemy of lifelong learning, and creates deadweight within organizations.
+Complacency is the enemy of lifelong learning and creates a deadweight within organizations.
 A complacent workforce is a waste of company resources and contributes little to leadership and new ideas.
-When you instead have a body of lifelong learners running the show from entry level to C-Suite, you’re tracking the whole company to be ahead of the curve.
+When you instead have a body of lifelong learners running the show from entry-level to C-Suite, you’re tracking the whole company to be ahead of the curve.

 This method of learning can take on many different forms:

 - Connecting with more experienced professionals on LinkedIn